tonklable/Animation/README.md

 ```
 Figure 1: Example output of the objects from template
 ```
 The list ”objects” add two rectangular objects as in Figure 1.
-The first rect- angle has bottom-left and top-right coordinates at (2,3) and (6,8) respectively according to Cartesian coordinate with (0,0) at the bottom left of the frame as well as the second rectangle that has bottom-left and top-right coordinates at (7,6) and (26,10) respectively.
+The first rectangle has bottom-left and top-right coordinates at (2,3) and (6,8) respectively according to Cartesian coordinate with (0,0) at the bottom left of the frame as well as the second rectangle that has bottom-left and top-right coordinates at (7,6) and (26,10) respectively.
 These four coordinates are listed in the ”objects”